LongerVisionRobot/pixl/README.md

 * You can power up your motors and the Raspberry Pi from a 7.5V as well as with Robotis batteries (LBB-040).

 ## Mounting
-The Pixl board plugs into the pins 1 to 10 off the raspberry pi, please make sure the hole of the Pixl board is aligned to that of the raspberry pi, like that :
+The Pixl board plugs into the pins 1 to 10 off the Raspberry Pi, please make sure the hole of the Pixl board is aligned to that of the raspberry pi, like that :
 ![](images/rpi_pixl.jpg)
  To power up your system you have the black Jack DC plug as power input (2,1 mm, 5,5 mm) designed for an external power supply able to output 7.5V at least 2A ([ECP-15-7.5E](http://fr.rs-online.com/web/p/alimentations-enfichables/7262814/?searchTerm=7262814&relevancy-data=636F3D3126696E3D4931384E525353746F636B4E756D6265724D504E266C753D656E266D6D3D6D61746368616C6C26706D3D5E5C647B367D247C5E5C647B377D247C5E5C647B31307D2426706F3D313426736E3D592673743D52535F53544F434B5F4E554D4245522677633D4E4F4E45267573743D37323632383134267374613D3732363238313426)), or you can plug your LBB-040 battery holder on the twice two pins connector like that :
 ![](images/pixl_battery.jpg)